Find Affordable College Courses

 23 Yearly Graduations

 The most popular school in the United States for botany students seekinga doctor's degree is University of Florida.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 23 people received their doctor's degree in botany from UF.
-Of these students, 43% were women and 17% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 23 people received their doctor's degree in botany from UF.
+About 44% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 #2